-The operating procedure for the A* algorithm is described in Algorithm 1.
+The pseudocode for the A* algorithm is described in Algorithm 1.
 Lines 2-6 describe the setup for the algorithm.
 The search is primarily driven by the open set, which acts as a priority queue containing all nodes which are available for exploration, ordered in favor of the least remaining heuristic distance from the node to the goal.
 The first node added to this set is the starting position, whose g-Score is clearly zero.
 At this point in time, g-Scores for other nodes are unknown and assumed to be infinite.
 The f-Score for any node is simply the calculated heuristic distance, which for all nodes other than the start node is unknown and also assumed to be infinite.